Skip to content

 Medical Retinal Fellowship

-The NEI clinical program is oriented exclusively around clinical protocols, and consequently, the fellow will acquire extensive experience in principles of clinical research, including the design and execution of epidemiologic studies and controlled clinical trials.
-Depending on the applicant's interest the program can be expanded to include laboratory research, especially for those who are interested in an additional year of fellowship.
+The NEI clinical program is oriented around clinical protocols and, consequently, fellows will gain deep experience in the principles of clinical research, including the design and execution of clinical trials.
+They will be able to participate in several research projects.
+Depending on fellows’ interests, the program can sometimes be expanded to include laboratory research, especially for those who are interested in an additional year of fellowship.

 Faculty teaching the program include:

 The fellowship will be offered yearly.
-Qualified applicants must have a medical degree with a valid U.S. medical license and be a graduate from an American ophthalmology residency program.
-Salary is commensurate with experience.
-Applicants interested in applying for the fellowship should submit their CV with bibliography in month/year format, personal statement, and three original letters of reference to the following individual and to the San Francisco Matching Program (www.sfmatch.org):
+Salary will be commensurate with experience.
+Individuals interested in applying for the fellowship should submit their CV, personal statement, and three original letters of reference to the San Francisco Match (www.sfmatch.org).

 Tiarnan Keenan, M.D., Ph.D.